What is Somatic Meditation?

 Grounded Spirituality by Jeff Brown.
 I don’t remember a lot about this one and can’t vouch for it a ton.
 Might be great, might not.
 What I do remember is that I listened to it early in my experience with somatic meditation, and that grappling with the material there was a very fruitful experience.
 It would feel incomplete to leave it off the list.

 Somatic Internal Family Systems, by Susan McConnell. —Okay you got me, there’s only the usual amount of somatic overlap here, but everything is “IFS this” and “IFS that” with you degenerates, so here you go: somatic IFS.
 Use this as a jumping off point if that’s what does it for you.

-And the list wouldn’t be complete without me shilling my “Live Urgently, Seek Resonance” workshop, which I put together partly in response to getting asked about somatic approaches so often—and partly because while my primary focus is working with the imaginal, I’ve found that the most reliable route into working fruitfully with the imaginal goes directly into and through the somatic.
+And the list wouldn’t be complete without me shilling my Somatic Resonance course, which I put together partly in response to getting asked about somatic approaches so often—and partly because while my primary focus is working with the imaginal, I’ve found that the most reliable route into working fruitfully with the imaginal goes directly into and through the somatic.
 So if you’re interested in getting a deeper sense of the soma, or in moving more deeply into imaginal work, find me on twitter and ask about the next round of workshops.

 And one final note on resources: in the end, your own soma is the best and only resource.
 Anything and everything else is just helpful ways of getting you in touch with the soma, and putting you in a position to listen clearly and without interference to what it’s telling you.

 I hope you found something helpful here; if you want to support my work and/or see more of it, see my Somatic Resonance course, Patreon, and link tree.
 Or just sign up for my Substack while you’re here.